Andrea Doria: Italian War of 1542–1546

 In 1542, the now allied French and Ottomans sacked Nice, being chased away by Doria, who captured four ships.
 In May, Hayreddin Barbarossa attacked Reggio with 110 galleys, linking with the French fleet in Marseille, where command was shared with Francis of Bourbon.
 Again, Barbarossa and Bourbon conquered and sacked Nice, except by its citadel, and retreated with the arrival of Doria, who disembarked a land army led by Alfonso d'Avalos in Villefranche.
-Nice was recovered, while the Franco-Turk fleet moved to Antibes.
+Nice was recovered, while the Franco-Turkish fleet moved to Antibes.
 Meanwhile, Bazán the Elder destroyed the French Atlantic fleet in Muros Bay, where his son Álvaro de Bazán was present.

 To great outrage of Christendom, in 1544 Doria freed Dragut in exchange for a rich rescue of 3,000 ducats paid by Barbarossa, who had also threatened with blockading Genoa.
 Doria was probably trying to gain the Ottomans' sympathy in the case one of his own relatives was captured, although he eventually repented his decision due to Dragut's many future successes.
 The Genoese then advised d'Avalos not to look for a direct battle against the French, but due to the bad state of their relationship, d'Avalos rebuked him and did it nonetheless, being defeated in Ceresole.
 Doria helped impeding the French from capitalizing on the chance, attacking the French positions in the coast.

 After the Peace of Crépy between Francis and Charles in 1544, Doria hoped to end his days in quiet.
 However, his great wealth and power, as well as the arrogance of his nephew and heir Giannettino Doria, had made him many enemies, and in 1547 the Fieschi conspiracy to dislodge his family from power took place.
 Giannettino was killed, but the conspirators were defeated, and Doria showed great vindictiveness in punishing them, seizing many of their fiefs for himself.
 He was also implicated in the murder of Pier Luigi Farnese, duke of Parma and Piacenza, who had helped Fieschi.
+Imperial governor Ferrante Gonzaga suggested to hold a Spanish garrison in Genoa, but Doria vetoed it for the sake of the city's independence.